Mama, take this badge off of me

 Some people just figure that you're probably so numb that you don't feel anything.
 Or they wax poetic over it, as if you go out, drifting gently away on a fluffy white cloud while the harps play and the angels sing.
 What a crock of bullshit.

 Nope… dying is a nasty business.
 When you are bleeding out of as many holes as I am, it doesn't take long for your body to go into shock.
 Numbness?
 Hell no, the pain is inconceivably excruciating.
-Even my hair hurts… and I've got a lot of hair… There is one cliché that does holds true… you do get cold.
+Even my hair hurts… and I've got a lot of hair… However, there is one cliché that does holds true… you do get cold.
 But it's not like any kind of cold that I've felt before… it twists around your insides in such a way that you just know you will never feel warmth again.
 Despite the jacket that Roger wrapped over me, I can't stop shivering.

-Speaking of my partner… By this point, poor Rog is half naked; his belt tied around my upper thigh for a tourniquet, his jacket draped over me and his new dress shirt pressed against my chest in an effort to staunch the bleeding.
+Speaking of my partner… By this point, poor Rog is half naked; his belt tied around my upper thigh for a tourniquet, his jacket draped over me and his new dress shirt pressed against me in an effort to staunch the bleeding.
 As a token of gratitude, I manage to puke all over the both of us… Like I said, dying sux.

 Somewhere in the back recesses of my brain I can still hear Roger imploring over and over for me to say something – to open my eyes – to look at him – to squeeze his hand – to just do something… anything.
 Honestly, Rog, I would if I could.
 But after it's all said and done… it's okay.
-The way that I've lived my life, I certainly can't be surprised that it would end like this.
+I am ready.
+The way that I've lived my life, I certainly can't be surprised that it would end like this… I always figured it would.
 I do feel bad that Rog has to deal with it all, but I know that he's strong – stronger than I am in a lot of ways – and he's got his family to help him along.
 Me – I've got a dog.
 Aw, shit… Sam… He's still sitting in the back of my truck.
 Surely Roger will take care of him once he finds out he's there.
 Yeah, Sam will be alright.
 Hell of a lot better off than he was with me as half the time I can't even remember a bag of dog food for the poor mutt.

-I feel Roger grip my hand tightly.
+I feel Roger grip my arm tightly.
 "Martin, I can hear the sirens!"
 His voice hitches with relief.
 "Just hang on a little longer."
 I can't hear them, but by now, I am feeling detached from the whole thing… I mean, don't get me wrong, I don't wake up every morning hoping it will be for the last time like I used to, but I'm still not afraid to die.
 I guess the only thing I am worried about is… is what's gonna happens afterwards.
 I'm not talking about hell-fire, brimstone and judgment from some superior being.
-Everything I've seen and been through, hell doesn't scare me.
+Everything I've seen and been through, that kind of hell doesn't scare me.
 Personally, I don't give a shit about religion or any kind of God – if he's up there somewhere, he sure as hell hasn't ever done me any favors.
 I don't owe him a damned thing; in fact, I think he owes ME an explanation.

 Although I know others probably thought it was irrational, I always had blamed myself for her death… car accident or not.
 After all, I was the one that had forgotten all about our dinner date.
 I was the one that worked late instead of being with her.
 No doubt I was convinced that if I had been there, Vicky would still be alive today – or I would have died with her.
 And that would have been okay too.
 But even though that guilt ate away at the core of my soul, I still believed that deep down she would forgive me.
 That she would be happy to see me again.
 But now?
 Now knowing that she truly did die because of me and what I am… That she died slowly, painfully while that goddamn monster sat there and watched… How could she possibly ever forgive me?
 No… she must hate me and that is what fills me with panic.